Your AI powered learning assistant

 Zomato's revenue model is based on making Rs.
 80-100 per order, with profits as low as Rs.
 5-10 due to high costs such as the entire tech infrastructure and fixed team expenses.
 However, at scale, the cost per order reduces significantly when orders increase by 10X.

-Zomato's Business During Covid
+Zomato's Business Expansion

 Zomato is not expanding to more countries, it's an India-only business.
 They purchased some businesses earlier but they were all closed down during COVID.

-How Does Zomato Use Data to Predict the Future?
+Using Data to Predict the Future

 By analyzing a large audience sample size, Zomato can predict future trends and behaviors.
 The company's focus on India's economic growth and spending power indicates optimism about its potential as an emerging superpower in the next 10-20 years.
 Zomato leverages data from small towns to understand unique use cases, such as providing entertainment options where traditional amenities are limited.

-Future Challenges For Zomato
+Challenges Faced by Zomato

 Zomato's current challenge is focused on growth and profit, with internal emphasis on team quality.
 The CEO is currently taking a more HR-like role to ensure the right people are in the right places working on the right problems.